cornell-dti/course-plan/src/schedule-generator/README.md

 # schedule-generator

-This folder contains everything necessary to the functionality of the schedule-generation _algorithm_, for the new semesterly schedule-generation feature launching SP24.
+This folder contains everything necessary to the functionality of the schedule-generation _algorithm_, for the semesterly schedule-generation feature.

 Below is a detailed file-by-file breakdown: